GabFrank/franco-system-backend-servidor/manuales-de-implementacion/DATABASE_BACKUP_IMPLEMENTATION.md

 This implementation provides an automated PostgreSQL database backup solution that securely stores backups in Google Drive while maintaining a clean backup history by automatically removing older files when necessary.

 The system is designed to be configurable, secure, and robust, with proper error handling and logging to help diagnose issues.

-The enhanced version now includes the ability to specify what time of day the backup should run using a 24-hour format (0-23), defaulting to 9 AM if not specified.
+It works well in both GUI and headless environments, making it suitable for all types of servers.

+The enhanced version includes:
+- Automatic initialization at application startup
+- Clear display of authentication URLs in logs for headless environments
+- Configurable backup time using a 24-hour format (0-23)
+- Support for authentication from any machine with a browser

+The system is designed to be configurable, secure, and robust, with proper error handling and logging to help diagnose issues.